NERC-COVID19-DigitalEnvironmentSprint/ParksInThePandemic_NERCHackathonFour-VisualisingRisk/README.md

 For further development, we would like to re-check every stage of our back-end code to ensure it is performing as expected and improve the forecasting element by dedicating a lot more time to this.
 Nonetheless, it is exciting that there is potential for forecasting park visits to improve individual, institutional and business decision-making, when the right data becomes available (or Google provide more thorough data that can be used in this way).

+## Code documentation (work in progress)

+In the 'code' folder please see the Code documentation.docx.

 ### Data used

 All the data that goes into the app is available at our Open Science Framework data repository https://osf.io/c7kg4/.
 It is derived from the sources below.